In today's society being overweight brings with it a number of challenges.

-Life insurance companies consider a number of different factors when assessing for life insurance coverage, the main ones being age, weight, height, gender, medical condition, and smoking status.
+Life insurance companies consider a number of different factors when assessing for life insurance coverage, the main ones being age, weight & height ratio (BMI), gender, medical condition, and smoking status.
 With this information, insurance companies can then provide an estimate to the average life expectancy on an individual.

 Life expectancy estimations are performed by life insurance companies in an effort to determine how long you will live.
 As an example, let's presume you are currently 30 years of age.
 Based upon your health parameters the insurance company estimates that you will live until you are 84.
 Thus there is obviously a very reasonable probability you will successfully outlive a 30 year term life insurance policy.
 As such, you will get a low premium on your policy.